 How many people and rafts go on a trip?

-Dead River trips generally have 7-15 rafts per trip.
-We can accomadate up to 160 rafters on a Dead River Trip in Maine.
+River trips generally have 7-15 rafts per trip.
+We can accomadate up to 160 rafters on a river trip in Maine.

 What if weather is bad?